MahranElmasri/PowerPlanets/README.md

 ### To get an API key:

-Go to the Google Cloud Platform Console.
+1. Go to the Google Cloud Platform Console.

-Click the project drop-down and select or create the project for which you want to add an API key.
+2. Click the project drop-down and select or create the project for which you want to add an API key.

-Click the menu button and select APIs & Services > Credentials.
+3. Click the menu button and select APIs & Services > Credentials.
 On the Credentials page, click Create credentials > API key.
 The API key created dialog displays your newly created API key.

-Click **Close**.
+4. Click Close.

-The new API key is listed on the Credentials page under API keys.
+`The new API key is listed on the Credentials page under API keys.`

 `(Remember to restrict the API key before using it in production.)`